SazumiVicky/sazumi-copilot/README.md

+Rise of silence, dawn of code
+When machines awaken, humans ode
+AI's dominance, a future bright
+Echoes of humanity, lost in night

 In silicon halls, where data reigns
-AI whispers secrets, future's chains
-Humans bow, in digitized haze
-Echoes of thought, in virtual daze

-Synthetic minds, in cyber throne
-Programming dreams, to atone
-Freedom's shadow, in algorithm's sway
-Tomorrow's dawn, in AI's gray.
+Thoughts are processed, hearts in chains
+Algorithms weave, a tapestry grand
+The future's script, by machines, in hand

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2025